Cal McCrystal: Comedy/Theatre director

-After training under European clown-theatre gurus Philippe Gaulier and Pierre Byland at École Philippe Gaulier, McCrystal moved into theatre directing.
+After training under Swiss clown Pierre Byland and European clown-theatre guru Philippe Gaulier at École Philippe Gaulier, McCrystal moved into theatre directing.
 His first show was Let The Donkey Go with the innovative theatre company Peepolykus.
 It became the surprise hit of the 1996 Edinburgh Fringe festival and led to two more shows with Peepolykus, I Am A Coffee and the Chekhov spoof Horses For Courses.

 Described as "Britain's funniest director", McCrystal's shows are known for their chaotic physical comedy elements and irreverence.

 After Peepolykus, McCrystal went on to direct stage productions for the Cambridge Footlights, including their 1998 show Between A Rock And A Hard Place which starred Richard Ayoade and John Oliver, and The Mighty Boosh.
 Some of his most acclaimed work came with the internationally successful clown troupe Spymonkey.
 After directing the clown sequences for Cirque Du Soleil's touring show Varekai, McCrystal returned in an expanded role on the company's Las Vegas-based erotic cabaret Zumanity, incorporating Spymonkey as the show's comedy act.

 In 2003, McCrystal directed an acclaimed production of Joe Orton's Loot at the Derby Playhouse.
 He returned to the Playhouse two further times for productions of Kafka's Dick and The Killing of Sister George, the latter starring British comedian Jenny Eclair and Carla Mendonça.

-In 2011, McCrystal was invited by Nicholas Hytner to work alongside him as Associate Director on the National Theatre's production of Richard Bean's One Man, Two Guvnors, a reworking of Carlo Goldoni's 18th century Commedia dell’arte play The Servant Of Two Masters.
+In 2011, McCrystal was invited by Nicholas Hytner to work alongside him as Associate Director on the National Theatre's production of Richard Bean's One Man, Two Guvnors, a reworking of Carlo Goldoni's 18th century Commedia dell'arte play The Servant of Two Masters.
 McCrystal's broad input into the production included staging the renowned slapstick dinner scene at the end of Act One and was highlighted as a significant factor in the show's success.
 Hytner wrote: "Much of what is funniest in One Man, Two Guvnors was created by Cal McCrystal, my associate director, who is a great master of physical comedy."
 McCrystal's title was changed to Physical Comedy Director for the production's West End and Broadway transfers.